CPU-Code-School/sm-business-scenario/README.md

 The full spec is included in the repo in the file called spec.sql

 ## Deliverables
 The following three files are required to implement the requirements for this repo.
-I included the information for each of them in the spec
+I included the information for each of them in the spec.
-1 table.sql (create database and table)
+* 1 table.sql (create database and table)
-2 sampledata.sql
+* 2 sampledata.sql
-3 reports.sql
+* 3 reports.sql

-##SQL Requirements
+## SQL Requirements
 * primary key
 * properly named columns
 * proper data types